crossplane/crossplane/design/design-doc-composition-functions.md

-Under this proposal each function is the entrypoint of an OCI image, though the API is designed to support different function implementations (such as webhooks) in th future.
+Under this proposal each function is the entrypoint of an OCI image, though the API is designed to support different function implementations (such as webhooks) in the future.
 The updated API would affect only the `Composition` type - no changes would be required to the schema of `CompositeResourceDefinitions`, XRs, etc.